Rocket.Net vs WP Engine Hosting Comparison In 2025

 Rocket-net analytics section

-Rocket-net has a helpful reporting section where you can see things like bandwidth usage, visitor count, IP addresses, and devices.
-In addition, I like how it displays data like top referrers, cache status, and WAF history.
+Rocket-Net features a helpful reporting section that allows you to view metrics such as bandwidth usage, visitor count, IP addresses, and device information.
+Additionally, I appreciate how it displays data such as top referrers, cache status, and WAF history.

 CDN analytics on Rocket.net